History of compiler construction: Metacompilers

 Metacompilers differ from parser generators, taking as input a program written in a metalanguage.
-Their input consists grammar analyzing formula combined with embedded transform operations that construct abstract syntax trees, or simply output reformatted text strings that may be stack machine code.
+Their input consists of grammar analyzing formula combined with embedded transform operations that construct abstract syntax trees, or simply output reformatted text strings that may be stack machine code.

 Many can be programmed in their own metalanguage enabling them to compile themselves, making them self-hosting extensible language compilers.

 Many metacompilers build on the work of Dewey Val Schorre.
 His META II compiler, first released in 1964, was the first documented metacompiler.
-Able to define its own language and others, META II accepted syntax formula having imbedded output (code production).
+Able to define its own language and others, META II accepted syntax formula having embedded output (code production).
 It also translated to one of the earliest instances of a virtual machine.
 Lexical analysis was performed by built token recognizing functions: .ID, .STRING, and .NUMBER.
 Quoted strings in syntax formula recognize lexemes that are not kept.

 TREE-META, a second generation Schorre metacompiler, appeared around 1968.
 It extended the capabilities of META II, adding unparse rules separating code production from the grammar analysis.
 Tree transform operations in the syntax formula produce abstract syntax trees that the unparse rules operate on.
 The unparse tree pattern matching provided peephole optimization ability.

 CWIC, described in a 1970 ACM publication is a third generation Schorre metacompiler that added lexing rules and backtracking operators to the grammar analysis.
-LISP 2 was married with the unparse rules of TREEMETA in the CWIC generator language.
+LISP 2 was combined with the unparse rules of TREE-META in the CWIC generator language.
 With LISP 2 processing, CWIC can generate fully optimized code.
 CWIC also provided binary code generation into named code sections.
-Single and multipass compiles could be implemented using CWIC.
+Single and multipass compilers could be implemented using CWIC.

 CWIC compiled to 8-bit byte-addressable machine code instructions primarily designed to produce IBM System/360 code.

 Later generations are not publicly documented.
 One important feature would be the abstraction of the target processor instruction set, generating to a pseudo machine instruction set, macros, that could be separately defined or mapped to a real machine's instructions.
 Optimizations applying to sequential instructions could then be applied to the pseudo instruction before their expansion to target machine code.